Kunal Chawla

 Email: kunalchawla [at] princeton [dot] edu

-I am a second year graduate student at Princeton University, working with by Allan Sly and Assaf Naor.
+I am a Canadian mathematician.
+Currently I am a third year graduate student at Princeton University, working with Allan Sly and Assaf Naor.

 I am broadly interested in probability theory.
 Recently, I have been thinking about probability and its applications to group theory, computer science, and dynamical systems.
 My research is currently funded by a PGS-D award from the National Sciences and Engineering Research Council of Canada, as well as a Centennial Fellowship.